Weddings and civil partnership ceremonies

 You must exchange some formal wording if you’re getting married.

-Discuss any other wording you want in the ceremony with the person conducting the wedding.
+Discuss any other wording you want in the ceremony with the person conducting it.

-You don’t need to exchange vows for a civil partnership, but you can do so if you wish.
+You do not need to exchange vows for a civil partnership, but you can do so if you wish.

 Signing the register